alpengeist/gpt-companion/README.md

 where you'll have to copy&paste the text yourself and fiddle with the same prompts over and over again.
 You never have to leave the source application.
 Just run the companion, put it aside and feed it with text.

-## Install it
+## Installation
-Run `pip install -r requirements.txt`
+`pip install -r requirements.txt`

 It has been developed with Python 3.10 and the Tk UI under Windows.
 The **keyboard** module, which is required for the hot key handling, works under Linux as well.
-Mac OS is experimental.
+MacOS is experimental.

-## Configure it
+## Configuration
 The environment variable OPENAI_KEY must contain your OpenAI API key.

 To configure your favorite commands or change the hot key, edit the **config.py** file.